 - Add the tomatoes, tomato paste, and parsley.
 Let simmer for 10 minutes.

 - Add the olives and simmer for another 5 minutes.

 - Add the other 2 Tablespoons olive oil.
 Mix well and turn off heat.
 Add salt and pepper, to taste.

 Koula Barydakis was born into a long tradition of eating and living Mediterranean on the Greek island of Crete.
-She is a chef who has worked in many of ...More from this author
+She is a chef who has worked in many of ...Read more about this chef..

 Sign Up For Our Newsletter

 Foods of Crete Cook Book

 In the 1960’s, the Greek island of Crete had the highest longevity rates in the world, the men lived to be the same age as the women and researchers could only find one man on the island who had heart disease.

 In our cookbook, Foods of Crete: Traditional Recipes from the Healthiest People in the World you will find over 110 delectable recipes by Koula Barydakis, a chef and cooking teacher from the island and a guide to eating the Mediterranean diet by Bill Bradley, Registered Dietician.

 Buy Olive Oil From Crete